oawiles/X2Face/README.md

 - numpy
 - matplotlib

-We tested the demo notebooks in this branch with pytorch 0.4.1, cuda 9.2 and python 2.7.
+We tested the demo notebooks in this branch with pytorch 0.4.1, cuda 9.2 and **python 3.7** .
 You can set up your environment like so:

 ```